 The Contractor will provide all services necessary to assist PEBA in maintaining the system operational uptime and recovery from system failures.

-The Contractor will proactively monitor the system and not rely solely on PEBA to notify the Contractor of System problems.
+The Contractor will proactively monitor the System and not rely solely on PEBA to notify the Contractor of System problems.

 Maintenance and Support after Final Phase Go Live Warranty Period

-From date of the final Phase Go Live until the end of this contract, the Contractor will provide the following Maintenance and Support Services to PEBA .
+From date of the final Phase Go Live until the end of the term of Maintenance and Support Service, as set forth in Section 6.2.3 of the Contract, this contract, the Contractor will provide the following Maintenance and Support Services to PEBA, and the Maintenance and Support Services fees will apply.

-The Contractor will provide system maintenance and technical support for all products/services provided, including ongoing, unlimited, 24/7/365 telephone technical support problem determination and resolution, with response times as specified in Section 3.18, to be provided by personnel located within the United States.
+The Contractor will provide system maintenance and technical support for all products/services provided, including ongoing, unlimited, 24/7/365 telephone technical support problem determination and resolution, with response times as specified in Section 3.18.
 System maintenance and support includes making software patches and updates available, and supporting incident and problem resolution.

-The Contractor will make available to PEBA all generally available improvements and additions to the functionality, as well as new functions, of the System.
+The Contractor will make available to PEBA all generally available improvements and additions to the functionality, as well as new functions, of the Licensed Program.

-The Contractor will provide software documentation that is kept up-to-date with any upgrade or revision to the System.
-Updated software documentation must be provided to PEBA at the time of installation of any upgrade or revision to the System, unless otherwise agreed to by PEBA.
+The Contractor will provide software documentation (other than proprietary documentation for any Third Party Software) that is kept up-to-date with any upgrade or revision to the System.
+Such updated software documentation must be provided to PEBA at the time of installation of any upgrade or revision to the System, unless otherwise agreed to by PEBA.

 The Contractor will perform regression testing on upgrades prior to installing/implementing the upgrades into production.
 In performing the regression testing on a new version/upgrade of the software, the Contractor must certify in writing to PEBA that all the previous System capabilities still perform in accordance with the Contract requirements.